 If your avocado tree is affected by Phytophthora cinnamon, it may eventually decline and die.
 You can prevent this pathogen by planting your avocado tree in well-drained sites.
 You should also take care to provide your tree with a fungicide which encourages growth.

 Iron deficiency in avocado trees tends to happen in alkaline soils.
 Inadequate iron frequently appears on avocado trees as tip burn.
-Sometimes you can notice yellowing between veins and leaf drop.
+Sometimes you can notice yellowing between veins and leaf drops.

 Iron deficiency is made worse by poor soil drainage.
 You can address the problem of soil deficiency by correcting soil drainage, applying a foliar spray.